ikarus23/MifareClassicTool/README.md

 * There will be **no &quot;brute-force&quot; attack** capability in this application.
 It is way too slow due to the protocol.
+* Be aware!
+Uninstalling this app will delete all files (dumps/keys) permanently.
 * The first block of the first sector of an **original** MIFARE Classic tag is **read-only** i.e. not writable.
 But there are **special** MIFARE Classic tags that support writing to the